Methodology and Motivation

 Numbeo restricts entries from specific IP addresses that are identified as spammers, including public proxies and Tor nodes.

-Some of our automatic filters use a combination of user behavior and previous data for the specific city/country to identify the likelihood of a certain input being spam.
+Some of our automatic filters use a combination of user behavior and past data for the specific city/country to identify the likelihood of a certain input being spam.
 Currently, Numbeo uses more than 30 sophisticated filters to ensure data accuracy and integrity.
 The efficacy of each filter is enhanced as more inputs are included.

 Numbeo's advanced filters are designed to eliminate bias in the algorithm development process.
-For instance, one filter examines previously discarded data (classified as spam) and reintegrates it into the calculation if it finds that a significant subset of this data is statistically relevant.
-Another algorithm used to identify irregular spam data works as follows: if a single item in a city has a high number of data classified as spam, and those data have a relatively small standard deviation from users who are not classified as spammers, it suggests that these data are probably misclassified, and the algorithm corrects the classification accordingly.
+For example, one filter examines previously discarded data (classified as spam) and reintegrates it into the calculation if it finds that a significant subset of this data is statistically relevant.
+Another filter used to identify irregular spam data works as follows: if a certain item in a city has a high number of data classified as spam, and those data have a relatively small standard deviation from users who are not classified as spammers, it suggests that these data are probably misclassified, and the algorithm corrects the classification accordingly.
 These filters are crucial to ensure data accuracy and objectivity.

 Aggregating Data for a Country

-Calculating Indices
+Calculating Indexes

 MariaDB [livingcost]> select name, category, cpi_factor as cost_of_living_factor, rent_factor from item where cpi_factor > 0 or rent_factor > 0 order by category, relative_id;